ib-da-ncirl/yelp_analysis/README.md

     python -d /path/to -bi business_ids.txt -pi yelp_photos/photos.csv -op biz_photos.csv

 The list of business ids will be read from `business_ids.txt`, and the contents of `photos.csv` are filtered to exclude photos for businesses not in the id list.
 The remaining photos will be saved to `/path/to/biz_photos.csv`.

+##### Generate csv file of photos for specified business ids with label 'food'

+    python -d /path/to -bi business_ids.txt -pi yelp_photos/photos.csv -op food_photos.csv -mx label=food

+The list of business ids will be read from `business_ids.txt`, and the contents of `photos.csv` are filtered to exclude photos for businesses not in the id list, and of those photos only photos labeled `food` are allowed.
+The remaining photos will be saved to `/path/to/food_photos.csv`.

 ##### Generate csv file of checkins for specified business ids